Jswig/DataScienceAZ/SimpleLinearRegression/salary_slr.md

 ================
 Anders Poirel

-*I thought it would be interesting to redo exercises from the online course Data Science AZ in R more thorouhgly*
+*I thought it would be interesting to redo exercises from the online course Data Science AZ more thouroughly in R*

 We load the data: